Ankylosing Spondylitis Care by Certified Chiropractic and Physiotherapy Specialists

 Ankylosing Spondylitis (A.S.) is a chronic inflammatory condition that primarily affects the spine but can also impact other joints and organs.
 While there is no cure for A.S., Chiropractic Specialty Center® (CSC) offers effective non-invasive care to manage symptoms, reduce stiffness, and enhance mobility.
-A.S. is characterized by inflammatory pain, which worsens with rest and improves with movement.
+A.S. is characterized by inflammatory discomfort, which worsens with rest and improves with movement.
 At CSC, our integrative approach combines chiropractic care with physiotherapy to address the root causes of discomfort and improve spinal alignment.
 We work collaboratively with rheumatologists to ensure comprehensive care that supports systemic health, such as managing inflammation in the eyes, heart, or lungs.
-Our evidence-based methods, including gentle chiropractic techniques and advanced physiotherapy, aim to restore function and prevent flare-ups, empowering patients to live an active, fulfilling life.
+Our evidence-based methods, including gentle chiropractic techniques and modern physiotherapy, aim to restore function and prevent flare-ups, empowering patients to live an active, fulfilling life.
 Contact us today to begin your journey to better health with holistic, non-invasive care for Ankylosing Spondylitis.

 Understanding Ankylosing Spondylitis and Its Impact on the Spine